 In today’s world, developing a smartphone app isn’t rocket science.
-According to research, more than 5 billion unique mobile users are expected by the end of 2022, which will only increase between now and 2025.
+According to research, more than 5 billion unique mobile users are expected by 2022, which will only increase between now and 2025.
 The average number of active app users is expected to grow at least 6-7% annually until 2025.

 The mobile app development life cycle is an important thing to keep in mind.
 The path you choose directly impacts how your vision takes shape.
 With that in mind, let’s take a look at the critical phases in the mobile app development life cycle:

-1. Ideation & discovery phase
+1. Ideation & Discovery phase

 You know your vision has convinced you to have the expertise to make it happen.
 You meet with your developer and are bombarded with a barrage of plain English questions, which you can easily understand, such as, “How many users do you want your app to have?
 What background do they need to have to run this project?”

 As a result, you and your web developer must evaluate steps that translate customer desires into technical descriptions.
-A well-designed approach involves the following operations: competitor research, mapping of features, specification of technological needs, costs and set deadlines, and finally, Ideation.
+A well-designed approach involves the following operations:

 2. Initial designing